PhilterPaper/Perl-PDF-Builder/README.md

 \*Note that PDF::Builder is **not** built on PDF::API2, and does **not** require that it be installed.
 The two libraries are completely independent of each other and one will not interfere with the other if both are installed.
+However, you should _not_ try mixing the two libraries within one running program, as they still share many routine names!

 [Home Page](https://www.catskilltech.com/FreeSW/product/PDF%2DBuilder/title/PDF%3A%3ABuilder/freeSW_full), including Documentation and Examples.